zodioo-team/documentation/content/applications/finance/payment_providers/stripe.rst

          payments* button on the onboarding banner.
       #.
 Fill in the requested information and submit the form.
       #.
 Confirm your email address when Stripe sends you a confirmation email.
       #.
-At the end of the process, you are redirected to the payment acquirer **Stripe** on Odoo.
+At the end of the process, you are redirected to the payment provider **Stripe** on Odoo.
       #. :ref:`Fill in your credentials <stripe/api-keys>`.
       #. :ref:`Generate a webhook <stripe/webhook>`.
       #.
-Enable the payment acquirer.
+Enable the payment provider.
       #.
 You are all set and can continue to :ref:`stripe/local-payment-methods`.

 .. tip::
-   To connect your Stripe account after the onboarding is already completed, go to :menuselection:`Accounting --> Configuration --> Payment Acquirers --> Stripe` and click on the *Connect Stripe* button.
+   To connect your Stripe account after the onboarding is already completed, go to :menuselection:`Accounting --> Configuration --> Payment Providers --> Stripe` and click on the *Connect Stripe* button.

 .. important::